United Kingdom by-election records: Northern Ireland

 The more fluid nature of politics in Northern Ireland makes it harder to define all major parties.
 In addition many by-elections have not been contested by parties holding other seats in the House of Commons, whether due to agreements with other parties, poor organisation in the constituency or the particular circumstances on the by-election.
 However, for the period since 1981 (which saw the first by-elections in twelve years, during which time several major political realignments had occurred) the main parties are usually considered to be the Democratic Unionist Party, Sinn Féin, the Social Democratic and Labour Party (SDLP) and the Ulster Unionist Party.

 At the 2013 Mid Ulster by-election. a single "unity" candidate was backed by the withdrawal of the Democratic Unionist Party, Ulster Conservatives and Unionists and Traditional Unionist Voice.
 Prior to Mid Ulster in 2013, the most recent examples of by-elections without official Democratic Unionist candidates were the 1995 North Down by-election and the 1990 Upper Bann by-election.
 They also did not stand in the twelve seats held by other Unionist parties in the 15 by-elections in 1986.

 The last by-election without official candidates from either Sinn Féin or the SDLP was the 1995 North Down by-election.
 Both parties also declined to stand in the eleven Unionist majority seats in the 15 by-elections in 1986.
 The SDLP also did not contest either the April or August 1981 by-elections in Fermanagh and South Tyrone.

 The last by-elections without official Ulster Unionist candidates prior to Mid Ulster in 2013 were North Antrim, East Belfast, Mid Ulster and North Down in the 15 by-elections in 1986.

 The main British parties have generally not stood in seats in Northern Ireland.
 The by-election exceptions are the 1990 Upper Bann by-election (NI Conservatives and continuing SDP) and the 1995 North Down by-election (NI Conservatives).
 Prior to the 1970s the Ulster Unionists were effectively the local Conservatives, whilst the Liberals contested some but not all seats.
 The SDLP has traditionally seen itself as a "sister party" to the British Labour party, and its MPs usually accept the Labour whip in Parliament.

-Minor parties other strong performance

-Parties without representation in the House of Commons which saved their deposit: